coopnorge/go-datadog-lib/docs/index.md

 If your application is making outgoing gRPC calls, you can add the gRPC client-interceptor to automatically create child-spans for each outgoing gRPC-call.
-These spans will also be embedded in the outgoing gRPC-metadata, so if you are calling another service that is also instrumented with DataDog-integration, then you will enable distributed tracing.
+These spans will also be embedded in the outgoing gRPC-metadata, so if you are calling another service that is also instrumented with Datadog-integration, then you will enable distributed tracing.

 It is important that the context used in the RPC contains trace-information,